-The policy will provide an indemnity to the insured if they are held legally liable for an incident leading to accidental bodily injury or illness as a result of abuse.
+The policy will provide an indemnity to the insured if they are held legally liable for an incident leading to accidental bodily injury or illness because of abuse.

 It is not Ecclesiastical's intention to provide an indemnity to the perpetrator of an incident of abuse.